maybebyte/anthesis/freebsd-entertainment-center.md

 ### make.conf

-1. To get it out of the way as early as possible, set up [`make.conf(5)`](https://www.freebsd.org/cgi/man.cgi?sektion=0&manpath=FreeBSD%2013.0-RELEASE&arch=default&format=html&query=make.conf).
+1. To get it out of the way before compiling anything to ensure changes are immediately effective, set up [`make.conf(5)`](https://www.freebsd.org/cgi/man.cgi?sektion=0&manpath=FreeBSD%2013.0-RELEASE&arch=default&format=html&query=make.conf).

    In my case, there's no need to run binaries compiled on the Latte